Toradora! Anime Review

 Since the street price isn't much higher than a regular DVD set, they're a pretty good buy.
 The only problem is that they don't fit on your shelf; the book is two DVDs wide, which looks neat but prevents the box from going on a shelf with your DVDs, and since the box is part of the package you can't even shelve the book elsewhere and put the DVDs on a media shelf.
 Relatively speaking, though, minor complaint.

 There are some generally mature themes and some very bad parenting, but it's a fairly clean series; NIS calls it "teen," which I would interpret as about 13-up.
+If anything, that seems unnecessarily strict.

 Violence: 1 - Aside from humorous slapstick, there is one relatively realistic, unexpectedly brutal brawl.